Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 Compare instant money transfers

 Cash transfers are the fastest way to get money to someone overseas.

-If you want to send money internationally and have it be available in minutes, using an instant money transfer provider who offers cash pickup is the fastest option — but it’s not always the cheapest.
+If you want to send money internationally and have it be available in minutes, using an instant money transfer provider that offers cash pickup is the fastest option — but it’s not always the cheapest.
 Comparing instant transfer services can help you save on fees, leaving more cash in the hands of your recipient.
 Read on to discover if speed is really what you need or if another option might be best — for you and your wallet.